 Notes: 1.
 The figures are based on the age at the time of the offense.
 Those who were aged 20 or older at the time of clearance are counted as adults.

-- 2. The figures include juvenile offenders under 14 who received guidance from the police. - 3.
-"Rate per population of juveniles" refers to the number of juveniles cleared per 100,000 population of juveniles aged 10 and older. - 4.
-"Rate per population of adults" refers to the number of adults cleared per 100,000 population of adults. - 5.
-The numbers for the years following 1970 in [1] do not include juvenile offenders under 14 for negligent driving offenses causing death or injury. - 6.
-The numbers for the years 2002-2014 in [2] include dangerous driving causing death or injury.
+2. The figures include juvenile offenders under 14 who received guidance from the police.

+3. "Rate per population of juveniles" refers to the number of juveniles cleared per 100,000 population of juveniles aged 10 and older.
+The rate per population of juveniles/adults in 2020 is calculated based on the population as of October 1, 2019.

+4. "Rate per population of adults" refers to the number of adults cleared per 100,000 population of adults.
+The rate per population of adults in 2020 is calculated based on the population as of October 1, 2019.

+5. The numbers for the years following 1970 in [1] do not include juvenile offenders under 14 for negligent driving offenses causing death or injury.

+6. The numbers for the years 2002-2014 in [2] include dangerous driving causing death or injury.